junaid-ublox/code-fellow/content/pillar/web/home-page.md

         photo:
           image: /img/build.png
       - title: RESOURCES WITH PROFOUND EXPERTISE
-        content: Argon offers you a vast pool of extremely skilled and dedicated developers to choose from.
+        content: We offers you a vast pool of extremely skilled and dedicated developers to choose from.
 These developers have profound expertise in their respective technologies.
         photo:
           image: /img/skills.png
     content: At code-fellow we pride ourselves on providing the best **[business